 Join the Donate Life California organ donation registry

-living liver donor is another way to help.
+Becoming a living kidney donor is another way to help.
 A living organ donation can shorten the waiting period for an organ (or part of an organ) and can be performed with fewer complications and, often, better patient outcomes.

 Organ donation is completely voluntary.
 Many mechanisms are in place to protect donor’s health, safety and privacy.